Root: רָפָא (resh, pey, aleph)

 YHWH: See now that I, I am He, and there is no god besides Me; It is I who put to death and give life.
 I have wounded and it is I who heal [e’re’pa], and there is no one who can deliver from My hand.

-YHWH: For I will restore you to health [e’rukah] and I will heal [er’pa’ek] you of your wounds, declares YHWH…
+For I will restore you to health [e’rukah] and I will heal [er’pa’ek] you of your wounds,’ declares YHWH…

 Healing and The Word

-The Word of YHWH is an interesting phrase in the Tanakh that is ripe with symbolism.
-It was also frequently tied in with the concept of healing:
+In the Tanakh the Word of YHWH was frequently tied in with the concept of healing:

 Then they cried out to YHWH in their trouble; He saved them out of their distresses.